This RFA closed on April 19, 2022

 If you have any additional questions about why we ask this, what we do with the data, or to share suggestions for improvement, please reach out to sciencegrants@chanzuckerberg.com.

-6. Do you have one or more disabilities?
-Please specify (optional)
+- Do you have one or more disabilities and/or long term health conditions? (optional)

 FULL APPLICATION

-Applicants will be notified by email by May 5, 2022 if they have been invited to submit a Full Application.
+Applicants will be notified by email by November 2, 2023 if they have been invited to submit a Full Application.
 Detailed application instructions will be provided at that time.
 The Full Application will require additional materials such as a budget description, biosketches, software project metrics, and a detailed project proposal.
-Full Applications will require institutional sign-off (see Institutional Approval Form for details), so please be sure that your institution is able to comply with all requirements before submitting a Letter of Intent.
+Full Applications will require CZI institutional sign-off (see Institutional Approval Form for details) as well as be able to agree to the Wellcome Trust’s grant conditions, so please be sure that your institution is able to comply with all requirements before submitting a Letter of Intent.
 Please also review the Full Application submission timeline before submitting a Letter of Intent; deadline extensions will not be granted.
-Full Applications (if invited) must be submitted by 5 pm Pacific Time on June 2, 2022.
+Full Applications (if invited) must be submitted by 5 pm Pacific Time on December 5, 2023.

 QUESTIONS?